slymackjr/E-commerce-Home-Page-Project-Test-1/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-I would like to thanks these wonder full tools that enable me to make it all happen.
+I would like to thank these wonderful tools that enabled me to make it all happen.

 * [Choose an Open Source License](https://choosealicense.com)
 * [GitHub Emoji Cheat Sheet](https://www.webpagefx.com/tools/emoji-cheat-sheet)